LSSTDESC/descqa/README.md

     git add <files to stage>
     git commit -m <short but meaningful message>

-For now we do *not* use pull requests for changes, so unless you have made significant changes (in which case, contact the QA team frist), do a pull rebase first:
+For now we do *not* use pull requests for changes, so unless you have made significant changes (in which case, contact the QA team frist), do a pull rebase first (do **not** skip this step!):

     git pull -r

-Resolve any conflicts, and once you're done, push your changes back:
+Hopefullly there's no conflict.
+If there are, resolve them, and commit again.
+Once you're done, push your changes back:

     git push